IrinaPresnyakova/hobby-app-client/README.md

 .get("http://localhost:5500/") - returns my message that page is not found .get("http://localhost:5500/current") - returns an array with objects, each of a project

+---
+July 28, 2022
+Lost a bit - where to start?
+Build a database?
+Learn Prisma?
+Do a tutorial on Knex?
+Or one on connecting server to a DB?
+Or just start working on my own thing???

+July 30, 2022
+OK so I found an amazing tutorials on a CRUD app!
+Coded along one, now going through the second one with my capstone opened.
+Bit Q today: how to save lists in a database...
+Niko: "it would be multiple rows in a table, with a key field that connects all of the rows together.
+Each row would have a unique primary key, but there should be a secondary key that connects the rows together else you would not be able to know which rows are part of the list"

+OK i will code it as TEXT for now and will watch a tutorial later on :)

+July 31, 2022
+Moving along nicely, database accepts data entered from Postman, so next  moving to the front end to set up the form for entering the data

+Good progress today!
+Front end picks up data from DB and shows it on the page.
+Need to resolve the issue with the key thing...
+"Warning: Each child in a list should have a unique "key" prop."
+--> start with this tomorrow!